gbprod/phpunit-documentation-new/source/fixtures.rst

 Besides global variables, static attributes of classes are also part of the global state.

-Prior to version 6, by default, PHPUnit ran your tests in a way where changes to global and super-global variables (``$GLOBALS``, ``$_ENV``, ``$_POST``,
+By default, PHPUnit runs your tests in a way where changes to global and super-global variables (``$GLOBALS``,
+``$_ENV``, ``$_POST``,
 ``$_GET``, ``$_COOKIE``,
 ``$_SERVER``, ``$_FILES``,
 ``$_REQUEST``) do not affect other tests.

-As of version 6, PHPUnit does not perform this backup and restore operation for global and super-global variables by default anymore.
-It can be activated by using the ``--globals-backup`` option or setting ``backupGlobals="true"`` in the
-XML configuration file.

-By using the ``--static-backup`` option or setting ``backupStaticAttributes="true"`` in the
-XML configuration file, this isolation can be extended to static attributes of classes.
+Optionally, this isolation can be extended to static attributes of classes.

 .. admonition:: Note